phac-nml/snvphyl-galaxy/docs/user/output.md

 # SNV/SNP Table

 The file `snvTable.tsv` represents a table of all detected variant sites.
 The position of each site is given by a combination of **Chromsome** (contig/sequence name) and **Position** on the reference genome.
 The **Status** column represents whether this position was kept for constructing a phylogeny/distance matrix (**valid**) or filtered out.
-The posible status values are:
+The possible status values are:

    * **valid**: Represents a position that passed all filtering criteria for every genome.
 These positions are used in the SNV alignment used to construct a phylogenetic tree and a distance matrix.
    * **filtered-invalid**: Represents a position that was removed due to either being present on a repeat region, within a region with a high-SNV density, or within a region passed in the `invalid_positions` file.